Increase Tool Life On Tough Materials: Benefit Of Tapping Spears

 TT Tube Pulling Spear

-To use a tapping spear, the operator uses an impact drill to first drive the tapping spear into the tube.
+To use a tapping spear, the operator should thread it into the tube using a hand wrench or ratchet.
 This will create the teeth pattern in the tube ID, that will allow the spear to thread into it.
 Once it’s driven in, the operator can remove the tapping spear and insert a standard pulling spear.
 The pulling spear should be hand threaded into place to avoid excess wear.
 With the pulling spear in place, the process can be performed as normal using a hydraulic puller.
 While this adds an extra step, many customers will have an operator go through with the tapping spear and have another operator following behind with the puller to help speed up the operation.

 Using a tapping spear in the removal process can help save on consumable costs, as one tapping spear can cover 50 – 75 tubes.
 This also helps maintain the pulling spears tool life, allowing the operator to get the most out of the spear before having to switch.
 This is significantly better than some customers who were getting about 8 – 10 tubes per spear when using the pulling spear on its own.